devstroop/SoftEtherZig/android/README.md

 # SoftEther VPN - Android Implementation

-This directory contains the Android implementation of SoftEther VPN client using the Mobile FFI layer.
+This directory contains the Android implementation of SoftEther VPN client using the cross-platform FFI layer.

 ## Architecture

-**New Mobile FFI Architecture (Recommended)**:
+**New FFI Architecture (Recommended)**:

 ```
 ┌──────────────────────────────────────────────┐